Is Bogota safe to travel and live in 2020? 16 tips for keeping safe in Colombia

 Is Bogota safe on public transport?

 When it comes to the public bus system, is Bogota safe there, too?
 For the most part, yes.
-As long as you’re sticking to travelling between areas I’ve highlighted in my where to stay in Bogota guide, your risk is not high.
+As long as you’re sticking to travelling between areas I’ve highlighted in my which barrios to stay in Bogota guide, your risk is not high.
 However, here are some transport-related tips for staying safe in Bogota:

 – Don’t take the Transmilenio at rush hour